Leverhulme Doctoral Scholarships

 - identify three projects of interest;

 - apply online via the University of Nottingham application page (for question 1a please select PhD in Mathematics - G10N);

-- in the personal statement section indicate that you are applying to the 'Mathematics for a Sustainable Society' programme;
+- in the personal statement section indicate that you are applying to the 'Modelling and Analytics for a Sustainable Society' programme;

 - make sure to include a ranked list of your three preferred projects, together with a CV of no more than two pages.

 Applications will remain open until the scholarships are filled.